bologer/anycomment.io/readme.txt

 **Enhancements:**

 * Warn users about missing API keys when reCAPTCHA enabled, #333
+* Removed .map.css & .map.js files, package is not lighter, #336

 **Fixes:**

 * Fixed issue when user avatars did not display in the admin, #331
+* Fixed issue when new comment alert was shown when comment was deleted or on moderation, #335

 = 0.0.76 – 09.12.2018 =